Autodesk/synthesis/fission/README.md

 ### Simulation System

 The Simulation System articulates dynamic elements of the scene via the Physics System.
-At it's core there are 3 main components:
+At its core there are 3 main components:

 #### Driver

 Drivers are mostly write-only.
-They take in values to know how to articulate the physics objects and contraints.
+They take in values to know how to articulate the physics objects and constraints.

 #### Stimulus